 This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

-If you’re living in France, your child will be entitled to free French education, which has generally been considered of a high standard.
-The French education system is split into several stages, and your child’s academic level and grades will dictate which specialist streams they can follow in their final years in the French school system.
+If you’re living in France, your child may join the French education system, which has a high standard.
+The French education system has several stages.
+Your child’s academic level and grades dictate which specialist streams they follow in their final years in the French school system.
 After completing compulsory French education, a student can consider higher education courses in France.
 Below is an outline of the French education system – including nursery, primary, secondary and university education in France – plus an introduction to the French educational philosophy.

 French education standards

 The French education system long enjoyed a reputation for having one of the best education systems in the world, with a nationally set curriculum, traditional methods of learning, high academic standards and strict discipline.
-However, in recent years some bemoan a perceived slip in French education, and according to the latest OECD/PISA world rankings (2012), France dropped three places for educational standards for 15 year olds.
-It is now placed 25 out of 65 countries, with 43 percent of students having difficulty in mathematics and with a widening equality gap within the school population.
+However, in recent years some bemoan a slip in French education.
+According to the latest OECD/PISA world rankings (2012), France dropped three places for educational standards for 15-year olds.
+It is now in 25th out of 65 countries, with 43% of students having difficulty in mathematics and with a widening equality gap within the school population.

 The French educational philosophy emphasises: